Circuit Breaker Repair and Replacement in Northern Virginia | PRO Electric plus HVAC

 Why does my circuit breaker keep tripping?

 Frequent tripping means the breaker is catching a fault.
 The usual causes are an overloaded circuit, a short circuit, a ground fault, or a breaker that has worn out.
 The breaker is protecting you, so the goal is to find what is triggering it, not to silence it.
-You can model your circuit loads with our Circuit Test simulator to see where you may be overloaded.
+You can model your circuit loads with the simulator on this page to see where you may be overloaded.

 What is an electrical circuit overload?